cawa-93/vite-electron-builder/README.md

 ___
 ### Support
-This template maintained by [Alex Kozack][cawa-93-github].
+- This template maintained by [Alex Kozack][cawa-93-github].
 You can [💖 sponsor him][cawa-93-sponsor] for continued development of this template.

+- Found a problem?
+Pull requests are welcome.

-If you have ideas, questions or suggestions - **Welcome to [discussions](https://github.com/cawa-93/vite-electron-builder/discussions)**. 😊
+- If you have ideas, questions or suggestions - **Welcome to [discussions](https://github.com/cawa-93/vite-electron-builder/discussions)**. 😊
 ___